Lake George is located north of the City of Anoka in Oak Grove.

 Northern Pike: above average abundance, average size but some larger pike are present.

 Largemouth Bass: average abundance, all sizes present including some real trophies.

 Bluegill: above average abundance, small average size.

 The boat access is located within the George Lake Regional Park operated by Anoka County.
-There is a fee to enter the park, but no fee to use the boat launch.
+There is a fee to enter the park.
 To reach the park entrance, travel north from U.S. 10 on Anoka County Road 9 (Round Lake Blvd./Lake George Blvd.)

 There is public shoreline within the regional park, but the water is very shallow and clear.
 Anglers often fish off the jetties at the boat access.

-Lake George has long had a well deserved reputation as a good bass lake.
+Lake George has long had a well deserved reputation as a good Largemouth Bass lake.
 Good water quality and abundant cover provide great opportunities for bass anglers.
 Sunfish are common, but small.
-Northern pike are abundant, but an occasional larger pike are encountered by anglers.
+Northern Pike are abundant, and an occasional larger fish is encountered by anglers.
 The abundance of shallow, sandy shoreline and clear water would make this a good choice for those anglers who like to spear from a darkhouse in the winter.